Blackoutburst/AoW-plugin/README.md

 [![Release](https://img.shields.io/github/release/Blackoutburst/AoW-plugin.svg)](https://github.com/Blackoutburst/AoW-plugin/releases)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/8e4206e8498248a28c02f020061cdf82)](https://www.codacy.com/gh/Blackoutburst/AoW-plugin/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Blackoutburst/AoW-plugin&amp;utm_campaign=Badge_Grade)

+# REWORK PLANNED SOON
+All the current code will be wiped for a fresh one

 # DISCLAIMER
 I do not own any right on the original game Age of War, all right belong to the original authors Max Games Studio, this project is only made for fun and will not 100% follow the rules of the original game